tlack/hairytext/README.md

 * Interactive "test" console lets you quickly debug your model
 * Refreshless but highly dynamic Phoenix Liveview web-based user interface (like React, without it)
 * User logins with HTTP AUTH password check
+* Export a .ZIP of your labeled examples and prediction history (both convenient .JSON files)
-* JSON API for making predictions (to tie it into the rest of your project)
+* REST JSON API for making predictions (to tie it into the rest of your project)
 * API predictions stored in log and reviewable in app
 * Label examples with a category
 * Label text inside examples as entities - for instance "time reference" or "place name"